Alexjblom/SSIcomms/Functional_description_ver2.md

 ### 6.2.
 DIDComm
 #### 6.2.1.
 Out-of-band messages
 Out-of-band messages are traditionally not encrypted, because DIDComm does not do so.
 However, in this case they are, because they are carried as SIP text mesages.
+See above to find out how SIP messages are encrypted.

 #### 6.2.2.
 DIDComm messages
 In DIDComm v1, the security is loosely based on standard JSON Web encryption.
 DIDComm v2 uses full JOSE standards (JWM, EDHC-1PU, etc)